 Michael Keaveny, Psy.D., LCP

 I received my Doctorate in Clinical Psychology from the Illinois School of Professional Psychology (ISPP) and have worked in private practice, community mental health, and hospital settings.
 I completed my internship and post-doctoral work at Linden Oaks at Edward Hospital in Illinois working primarily with individuals struggling with eating disorders at the inpatient, partial hospitalization, and intensive outpatient levels of care.
 I have held multiple workshops on mindful eating and weight management.
 I specialize in “third-wave” cognitive-behavioral therapies including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Functional Analytic Psychotherapy (FAP) and have helped in the training of therapists to utilize these models.
-I am LGBTQIA affirmative.
+I am LGBTQIA+ affirmative and am cross-culturally informed and responsive.

 I work with a wide range of psychological stressors but specialize in treating eating disorders, self-injury, trauma, personality disorders, psychosis, anxiety, and depression.
 I provide individual psychotherapy for adolescents (13+) and adults as well as couples counseling.
 I tend to balance sessions between empathic listening and processing with guidance and goal driven work; however, this changes based on the need of the patient.
 I treat trauma related issues utilizing exposure based methods and narrative therapies at a pace you set.
 I strive to create a safe space free of judgment and criticism so patients can be themselves and feel open to talk about anything.

-I have a wide range of hobbies and interests including art, music, board games, hiking, reading, and anything adventurous.
+I have a wide range of hobbies and interests including art, music, gaming, hiking, reading, and rock climbing.
 I have a furry companion named Loki who I sometimes bring to the office.
 He is a Shitzu/Bishon Mix and is hypoalergenic.
 I am originally from Chicago and have been living in Richmond with my wife for the past 5 years.
 I enjoy exploring the city to find interesting restaurants and parks.